 top of page

-Neurosensory tools vs coping strategies
+Neurosensory tools vs avoidance coping strategies

 They are not the same thing.